crabmusket/the-news/index.md

 - First among equals is, of course, the ABC
 - There's a dedicated health section with government and ABC updates
-- I've included some other prominent Australiam media companies like The Guardian
+- I've included some other prominent Australian media companies like The Guardian
 - There are some international sources like the BBC
 - I've added smaller mastheads like The Saturday Paper and Reneweconomy (energy is important!)
 - Aaaand there's even some satire (at least, I _think_ it's satire?)